Luka Modrić's Success and Achievements in Timeline

 2018: World Cup Golden Ball

-In January 2019, Modrić scored in two consecutive league games for Real Madrid for the first time, against Real Betis and Sevilla.
-In the same month was included in the UEFA Team of the Year (2018) for the third time in his career.
+In January 2019, Luka Modrić scored in two consecutive league games for Real Madrid, first in a 1–2 away win against Real Betis and then in a 2–0 home win against Sevilla.
+Also in January 2019 he was included in the UEFA Team of the Year (2018) for the third time in his career.

 2019: Golden Foot Award